-Below is a letter that the Department of Emergency Medicine at Tufts Medical Center and Floating Hospital for Children received from an emergency medicine physician visiting from Virginia whose daughter was seen in our dedicated, pediatric ER.
+Below is a letter that the Department of Emergency Medicine at Tufts Medical Center and Tufts Children's Hospital received from an emergency medicine physician visiting from Virginia whose daughter was seen in our dedicated, pediatric ER.

 November 19, 2015

 I am writing to express my utmost satisfaction and appreciation with the medical care my daughter received on Wednesday October 28, 2015.
 I was in town for the ACEP (American College of Emergency Physicians) conference and my daughter suffered an open distal phalanx fracture through the nailbed of her left 5th finger.
 The care that she received from triage through the orthopedist repair was of the highest quality and represented my best ever interaction with the health care system as a patient or father.

 The day started with a very friendly triage nurse who was so kind and allowed my daughter to pepper him with questions as he gave her all the time she wanted to address her curiosity.
 Amy Callahan, RN was the next provider to care for Kaitlyn and she was attentive to every one of my daughter's needs and perhaps check on her a half-dozen times.
 Amy was a model for empathy and dedication as she provided nursing care that exceeded all of my expectations.
 Amy cared for Kaitlyn as if she were her own daughter.